NashTech-Labs/lagom-kafka-consumer-only.g8/README.markdown

 ----------------------
 # Lagom Framework + Kafka Integration

- This is an template which only consumes data from a topic using external kafka in Lagom framework.
+ This is a template which only consumes data from a topic using external kafka in Lagom framework.

  ---